endatabas/endb-book/src/sql/queries.md

 SELECT * FROM products p JOIN coupons c ON p.name = c.name;
 ```

-### As: Alias Tables, Joins, and Columns
+### As: Alias Tables and Columns

-The `AS` operator can be used to provide an alias for a table or join.
+The `AS` operator can optionally be used to provide an alias for a table.

 ```sql
 SELECT p.name FROM products AS p;